giuliamonopoli/deepvalve-paper/README.md

 ### Pre-processing

-This repository assumes some previous structure.
-Our dataloader object, for example, requires some sort of coordinate annotations for regression tasks and also a previous set of masks to be used as a ground truth for the segmentation models.
+This repository is based on a pre-defined input data structure.
+Our dataloader object, for example, requires coordinate annotations (for regression task ground truths) or a set of 2D masks (for segmentation task ground truths).

 ### Running simulation